 Courses

 The Slavic Department offers a range of courses in Polish, Russian, Ukrainian and English.
-Please take a look at our current course offerings along with a list of other recent and upcoming courses.
+Please take a look at our upcoming course offerings along with a list of other recent and future courses.
 To sign up for our courses, go to the Course Catalog, and search for Russian, Polish, or Ukrainian.

 Jump to current courses in Polish, Russian, Ukrainian, Literature & Culture